 A number of organizations use spot buy catalogs to cover these requirements.
 The problem with spot buying is that it is nearly always a rushed or hasty purchase.
 Wherever you have these one-off or emergency requirements that are time-sensitive and should be relatively low value, there is a concern that the low price isn’t as low as it might be.

-In some cases, in order to ensure that requirements are met, organizations issue purchasing cards (or p-cards) to employees for those snap purchases.
+In order to ensure that requirements are met, organizations may issue purchasing cards (or p-cards) to employees for those snap purchases.
 Used correctly, p-cards can enable savings, rebates and discounts, as well as pay suppliers faster.

 But with spend on p-cards reaching an eye-watering $350 billion per annum, there is a definite argument that procurement should strongly consider bringing this spend back under contract and aim for cost reduction and consolidation.